ksisodia22/FPGA-Based-Real-Time-Obstacle-Avoidance-Game/README.md

 ## Buttons and Position Array

 This module handles user inputs for moving the car left or right using the push buttons on the DE2-115 board.
 To mitigate the mechanical bouncing of the buttons, a debouncing mechanism is implemented.
-The debouncing code was adapted from [FPGA 4 Fun](http://www.fpga4fun.com/Debouncer2.html).

 ### Debouncing Code
 ```verilog